knative/client/docs/cmd/kn_source_container_update.md

   -h, --help                     help for update
       --image string             Image to run.
       --limit strings            The resource requirement limits for this Service.
 For example, 'cpu=100m,memory=256Mi'.
 You can use this flag multiple times.
 To unset a resource limit, append "-" to the resource name, e.g. '--limit memory-'.
-      --limits-cpu string        DEPRECATED: please use --limit instead.
-The limits on the requested CPU (e.g., 1000m).
-      --limits-memory string     DEPRECATED: please use --limit instead.
-The limits on the requested memory (e.g., 1024Mi).
       --mount stringArray        Mount a ConfigMap (prefix cm: or config-map:), a Secret (prefix secret: or sc:), or an existing Volume (without any prefix) on the specified directory.
 Example: --mount /mydir=cm:myconfigmap, --mount /mydir=secret:mysecret, or --mount /mydir=myvolume.
 When a configmap or a secret is specified, a corresponding volume is automatically generated.
 You can use this flag multiple times.
 For unmounting a directory, append "-", e.g. --mount /mydir-, which also removes any auto-generated volume.
   -n, --namespace string         Specify the namespace to operate in.
   -p, --port string              The port where application listens on, in the format 'NAME:PORT', where 'NAME' is optional.
 Examples: '--port h2c:8080' , '--port 8080'.
       --pull-secret string       Image pull secret to set.
 An empty argument ("") clears the pull secret.
 The referenced secret must exist in the service's namespace.
       --request strings          The resource requirement requests for this Service.
 For example, 'cpu=100m,memory=256Mi'.
 You can use this flag multiple times.
 To unset a resource request, append "-" to the resource name, e.g. '--request cpu-'.
-      --requests-cpu string      DEPRECATED: please use --request instead.
-The requested CPU (e.g., 250m).
-      --requests-memory string   DEPRECATED: please use --request instead.
-The requested memory (e.g., 64Mi).
       --service-account string   Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
   -s, --sink string              Addressable sink for events.
-You can specify a broker, Knative service or URI.
-Examples: '--sink broker:nest' for a broker 'nest', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
+You can specify a broker, channel, Knative service or URI.
+Examples: '--sink broker:nest' for a broker 'nest', '--sink channel:pipe' for a channel 'pipe', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
 If a prefix is not provided, it is considered as a Knative service.
       --user int                 The user ID to run the container (e.g., 1001).
       --volume stringArray       Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.
 ```